excid3/combined_time_select/README.md

 value for the start_time attribute on the object this form was created for.

+Because `combined_time_select` overrides the time_select method to provide you the combined time fields, there is no need to designated designate a method when using libraries such as Formtastic.
+You will, however, need to disable the built in hour and minute labels by indicating `:labels => false` (though you can still give your individual field a label with `:label => "Label Name"`) and to add in the am/pm designation for a 12 hour clock by indicating `:ampm => true`.

 On the controller side, we need to parse this attribute before we create a new object. combined_time_select provides a nice method for this called parse_time_select!.
 You can use this in your create action just